deansallinen/deansallinen.github.io/src/content/blog/nixos-react-native-android.md

 title: 'NixOS for React Native Android development'
 description: "Here's how I setup my NixOS for React Native Android development."
 pubDate: 'Apr 12 2024'
+updatedDate: 'Sep 13 2024'
 ---

-EDIT - Sep 13, 2024 - I needed up upgrade to SDK 34 so I took the opportunity to rework the flake.nix and devshell.nix a bit.
+EDIT:  I needed up upgrade to SDK 34 so I took the opportunity to rework the flake.nix and devshell.nix a bit.

 Here's how I got a working setup for React Native Android development on NixOS.